DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

   users.

 * The Data Portal header has been updated to include new features:
-    * A global search bar that allows users to search across Projects, Guides, Pipeline Docs, and Metadata Schema.
+    * A global search bar that allows users to search across Projects, Guides and Metadata Schema.
     * Direct links to the HCA Twitter, GitHub repository, and slack channel.

 ![](./_images/searchbar-communication-updates.png)